AliSoftware/OHHTTPStubs/README.md

     id<OHHTTPStubsDescriptor> stub = [OHHTTPStubs stubRequestsPassingTest:... withStubResponse:...];
     stub.name = @"Stub for text files";

-You can even imagine appling the `.name = ...` affectation directly if you don't need to use the returned `id<OHHTTPStubsDescriptor>` otherwise:
+You can even imagine applying the `.name = ...` affectation directly if you don't need to use the returned `id<OHHTTPStubsDescriptor>` otherwise:

     [OHHTTPStubs stubRequestsPassingTest:^BOOL(NSURLRequest *request) {
        ...